Potty training tips

 At a glance

-Start with nappy free time, and build up to regular visits to the potty
+Start with nappy-free time, and build up to regular potty visits

 Be patient and positive and don’t be afraid to stop and try again later

 Shedding the nappy for ‘big girl’ or ‘big boy’ pants is a major milestone and one that your toddler will be very proud of – but they’ll need a lot of help and encouragement before they get there.
 Some take to potties quickly, some don’t.
 Either way you’ll be lucky to get through it without a few slip-ups (soapy water at the ready!)
 The trick is not to rush things and don’t underestimate the job.
 Give your toddler (and yourself) time - patience and understanding will help them get the hang of it in the end.

 What is the best age to potty train?

 There isn’t a specific age.
 Some children are ready to potty train earlier than others.
 Most parents these days start potty training their child between two and two and a half.
 But some little ones won’t be ready until they’re three years old.
 Some get the hang of things within a few days, while others take weeks.
 There is no standard age to start (although girls tend to be ready sooner) and no standard timescale.
 Like everything with children, it varies.